dragons96/mcp-undetected-chromedriver/README.md

 **Q: How does the service handle browser instances?**

 A: The service maintains a global browser instance, which is automatically created when an API requiring a browser is first called.
-The browser can be explicitly closed using the `webdriver_close` API.
+The browser can be explicitly closed using the `browser_close` API.

 **Q: How to handle elements within iframes?**

-A: The `webdriver_iframe_click` API can directly operate on elements within iframes, without the need to manually switch frame contexts.
+A: The `browser_iframe_click` API can directly operate on elements within iframes, without the need to manually switch frame contexts.